-I was born in July 1992 at Meihekou, a small town in the northeast of China.
+I was born in a small town in the northeast of China.
 When I was a child, all the knowledge about computer I learned was from my father, who was a complete digital fan.
-My father bought the first 386 computer in my family that I began to fiddle with.
+My father bought the first 386 computer that I began to fiddle with.
 Gradually, I learned how to type characters and read newspapers online.
 However, the Internet was not that popular in China and only a few websites were available at that time.

 My experience with coding starts in 2008 when I opened a VBS file during the prime stages of Windows XP.
 The file was a prankster.
 It shut down my computer because I refused to enter ‘I am a pig‘.
 This fun incident ignited my interest in coding and I began to learn VBS on my own.
 Modifying and sending the file to my friends, I became the center of discussions after they each received a strange file and their computers were shut down since they refused to enter ‘I love song bo‘.

 Though interested in computer skills, I didn’t receive any training programs in computer science in my high school.
 Neither did I know there was another way, winning the National Olympiad in Informatics in Provinces (NOIP), to enter university apart from taking the fierce university entrance exam in China.
 Nevertheless, I was trained comprehensively for all subjects in high school and shared memorable days with my classmates preparing for the exam.
 I can hardly find another scenario in my life where scores of my friends all struggle for a same goal for nearly three years.